Mordecai and Haman Character Bible Study Background and Lessons

-Mordecai – The meaning of his name is only guessed at, it is not known.
-Guesses range from “little boy”, to “bitter”, to “warrior”, to servant of, follower of, or warrior of Marduk, a false Babylonian god.
+Mordecai – The meaning of his name is only guessed at.
+Guesses include: “little boy”, or “bitter”, or “warrior”, or a “follower of Marduk,” a false Babylonian god.
 If it is a reference to Marduk, this can be explained by the fact that the deported Jews were given Babylonian names to try to assimilate them into the culture and isolate them from their religion and from their past.

 Haman – Unknown

 Haman is called an Agagite (3:1).
 This can give us a huge clue as to why Haman so bitterly hated the Jews.
 Who was Agag?
 Agag lived during the time of Saul and was king of the Amalekites (Genesis 36:12, Exodus 17:8-16, 1 Samuel 15).
 God had commanded the Israelites to completely wipe out the Amalekites.
 They represented an extremely evil pagan religion known for its worship of fertility gods through immoral acts and baby sacrifices.
 Obviously Saul failed in his mission to wipe them out utterly as evidenced by the fact that one of Agag’s descendants still lived over seven hundred years later.
 The Amalekites historically were bitter enemies of Israel and Agag’s descendants especially would have remembered the Jews attack on them by the command of God.